LiskHQ/lisk-docs/docs/docs-user/wallets.md

 See the [full feature list](https://support.brave.com/hc/en-us/articles/14380262951053-What-features-are-available-in-Brave-Wallet).

 ### MetaMask
-Available as a browser extension and as a mobile app, MetaMask equips you with a key vault, secure login, token wallet, and more — everything you need to manage your digital assets.
+Available as a browser extension and as a mobile app, [MetaMask](https://metamask.io/) equips you with a key vault, secure login, token wallet, and more — everything you need to manage your digital assets.
+MetaMask is one of the most popular user choices among hot wallets.

 Main features:
 - **Non-custodial**